crsvitor/crsvitor/README.md

-- 👋 Hi, I’m @crsvitor
+- 👋 Hi, I’m Vitor de Castro
-- 👀 I’m interested in Javascript, mainly React | React Native | Node
+- 👀 I’m a JavaScript Developer focused on Front-end
+- 💻 Technologies: React, Vue, and a little bit of Node
 - 📫 How to reach me: https://www.linkedin.com/in/crsvitor/
+- ❔ Any questions or doubts, feel free to contact me

 <!---
 crsvitor/crsvitor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.